 Christmas means many things to many people—from food, family and festivities, to religious observance and quiet reflection.
 But for people affected by dementia it can be more difficult.
 Here are 8 ways you can support people with dementia at Christmas.

 There is always so much to consider at Christmas, and that’s especially true for carers.

-So, with help from our online community Talking Point, we’ve compiled a few tips to help you make the most out of the festive season.
+So, with help from our online community Dementia Support Forum, we’ve compiled a few tips to help you make the most out of the festive season.
 Here are some tips to help you support your loved one (and yourself) this Christmas.

 8 ways to support somebody with dementia at Christmas

 1. Put decorations up gradually

 Introduce the Christmas environment slowly.
 Think about putting decorations up gradually over a few days so it doesn’t come as a big change to the person’s usual setting.
-Talking Point member Nae Sporran said:
+Dementia Support Forum member Nae Sporran said:

 This year I put the tree up on the first of December to brighten the place up and it made ‘C’ so happy.